TWUOnline/ldrs664/_pages/unit-2.md

 ```
 Here is where we want to hook our students!
 Consider what main ideas are in the unit, questions students may have, and how these apply to practice or the bigger picture.
 We also may want to include certain tasks, mentioning some readings or assignments.
 The important thing is to gain students attention and interest so they are motivated throughout the unit.

+"At home in our own souls, we become more at home with each other" (Palmer, 1998, p.
+5).
 ```

 ##### Topics